-While lines 11 and 12 of FY 2013-2014 Schedule S-7, Part I relate to Self-Pay and Uninsured charges and revenues, the reported amounts may include elements of charity care that do not qualify for inclusion under CMS Guidelines, while charges and revenues related to the underinsured (those with insurance, but no coverage for the specific service received) are permitted, but may not have been reported on the S-7 schedule.
+While lines 16 and 17 of the FY 2014-2015 MA-336 Cost Report, Schedule S-7, Part I relate to Self-Pay and Uninsured charges and revenues, the reported amounts may include elements of charity care that do not qualify for inclusion under CMS Guidelines.
+Relatedly, charges and revenues associated with patients with insurance, but no coverage for the specific service received ("underinsured," see FAQ #9) are permitted, but may not have been reported on Schedule S-7.

-8. Who is considered uninsured?
+8. Who is considered "uninsured"?

-For Medicaid DSH UPL calculation purposes, individuals with no source of third party coverage for the hospital services they receive are considered uninsured.
-Further, non-Medicaid patients covered by state or local governmental programs are also considered uninsured.
+For Medicaid DSH UPL calculation purposes, individuals with no source of third party coverage for the hospital services they receive are considered "uninsured."
+Further, non-Medicaid patients covered by PA MA or local governmental programs are also considered uninsured.
 This includes self-pay and underinsured individuals as well as General Assistance (GA) recipients.
-For a detailed definition, please refer to CMS' Final Rule effective December 31, 2014, 79 FR 71679-71694.
+For a detailed definition, please refer to CMS's Final Rule effective December 31, 2014 (79 FR 71679-71694).

-9. What is underinsured?
+9. What is "underinsured"?

-CMS' Final Rule published December 3, 2014, 79 FR 71679-71694, provides a detailed explanation of underinsured effective December 31, 2014.
-In general, if a person does not have insurance coverage for the specific hospital service being provided then the charges for the service should be treated as an uninsured charge and any payment received from the patient (there would be no payment from insurance) should be reported as payment for an uninsured person.
+CMS' Final Rule published December 3, 2014 (79 FR 71679-71694), provides a detailed definition of "underinsured" effective December 31, 2014.
+In general, if a patient does not have insurance coverage for the specific hospital service provided, the charges for the service should be treated as an uninsured charge and any payment received from the patient (there would be no payment from insurance) should be reported as payment for an uninsured person.